CaptainJamesMaximus/captainjamesmaximus.github.io/_pages/markdown.md

     excerpt: "Chasing the dream has been worthy adventure but doing it in foreign land is not always very comfortable.
 In most cases, good people are met along the way and they are 'Samaritans' indeed."
   - image_path: socials/seminar-presentation.jpg
     image_caption: "Image courtesy of [Unsplash](https://unsplash.com/)"
-    alt: "placeholder image 2"
+    alt: "Anthony giving a presentation at a seminar"
-    title: "Placeholder 2"
+    title: "Seminar Presentation"
-    excerpt: "This is some sample content that goes here with **Markdown** formatting."
+    excerpt: "The ability to communicate neuroscience findings to society is as important as the research themselves and presentations are a vital part."
     url: "https://captainjamesmaximus.github.io/about/"
     btn_label: "Read More"
     btn_class: "btn--primary"
-  - image_path: socials/mri.webp
+  - image_path: socials/mri.png
-    title: "Placeholder 3"
+    title: "Complex neuroimaging data and Deep Learning"
-    excerpt: "This is some sample content that goes here with **Markdown** formatting."
+    excerpt: "How increased computing power is revealing insightful information through artificial neural network algorithms.
+Translating these insights into clinical applications is relevant for healthy ageing"
 # feature_row2:
 #   - image_path: images/image-alignment-300x200.jpg
 #     alt: "placeholder image 2"